-Why Does My Cat Need to be Vaccinated?
+Why Does My Cat Need to Be Vaccinated?

 Why Does My Kitten Need a Series of More Than One Vaccine?

-How Often Does My Cat Need to be Re-Vaccinated?
+How Often Does My Cat Need to Be Re-Vaccinated?

-- health status
+- Health status

-- age and lifestyle of the cat
+- Your cat’s age and lifestyle

 This is why re-vaccination intervals may vary, both from cat to cat, home to home, and with different diseases.
 Your veterinarian will be able to customize a vaccination schedule for your cat.